hashicorp/packer/website/source/docs/builders/virtualbox-ovf.html.markdown

   This can be useful for passing "keepallmacs" or "keepnatmacs" options for existing ovf images.

+* `export_opts` (string) - Additional options to pass to the `VBoxManage export`.
+  This can be useful for passing product information to include in the resulting appliance file.

 ## Guest Additions

 Packer will automatically download the proper guest additions for the